 Change aversion.

-Leaders say they want transformation, but when it comes time to make hard calls—retiring a beloved process, trusting members to self-serve, letting go of manual approvals—they freeze.
+Leaders say they want transformation, but when it comes time to make hard calls—retiring a beloved process, trusting members to self-serve, letting go of manual approvals—they relent.
 The fear of member complaints outweighs the fear of irrelevance.

 Lack of buy-in and ownership.